 During his time as DOM, gifts rose from around $62,000 a year to some $250,000, and the association has been instrumental in starting several churches including Church of All Nations, Faith Community and Lighthouse Bible Baptist.
 He also helped bring John Gunter on as regional Hispanic missionary for seven associations in the area.

 Rick Barnhart, director of the office of associational missions and church planting for the Alabama Baptist State Board of Missions, said Granger has been a unifier for the association and demonstrated vision for what might be done.

 “He and I spent many days driving around evaluating where a good church plant could go and how it could be accomplished and how he could get churches to partner together,” Barnhart recalled.
 “And he was planting a church himself while being at the association.”

-Granger has served as pastor of that congregation — Church on Boll Weevil Circle in Enterprise — at different times since he started it in the association’s office in 2005 with one other person.
-He serves there now, and though he is retiring from the DOM role he plans to continue to be the pastor.
+Granger has served as pastor of that congregation, Church on Boll Weevil Circle in Enterprise, at different times since he started it in the association’s office in 2005 with one other person.
+He serves there now, and though he is retiring from the DOM role he plans to continue to serve as the pastor.